mild-blue/txmatching/README.md

 How to use it and some useful info [here on doc](https://flask-restx.readthedocs.io/en/latest/swagger.html).

 The swagger is also in the project.
 It is generated in `txmatching/web/swagger.yaml`.
-We always test that it is up to date in case any changes are made, one needs to regenerated it in `tests/test_utilities/generate-swagger.py`
+We always test that it is up to date and in case any changes are made, one needs to regenerated it using `tests/test_utilities/generate-swagger.py`
 ## Dependencies Management
 We are using `conda` for managing dependencies as [graph-tool](https://graph-tool.skewed.de/) can be installed just from the `conda-forge` repository.